The newly-formed Frome Campfire Beacon book club is going online for its third session - on March 29th at 15:00 GMT

 "All of these aspects add up to something much bigger than we can currently understand or see with our physical eyes.
 Facebook’s platforms are being used by the majority of online society to communicate on a daily basis, so I think we would benefit from caring more about what they are doing with us, our attention and our data.

 "As we look at the impact social media is having on our digital wellbeing, I will share my personal journey with you, as I realised that I was burnt out, disillusioned and addicted.
 I will be offering a Social Media Angel Self Care Guide at the end of this book and the ways in which I am approaching social media communication more consciously as we move into this next decade.
 I am bringing digital self-care to the forefront and centre, as we mature into the next phase, of Social Media For A New Age.

-Tickets are available now for January via Bookitbee (free booking, donation on arrival)
+Tickets are available now for February via Bookitbee (free booking, donation on arrival)